All Episodes

 You people talk about it all the time on the left.

-Race is going to be an underlying factor in this election, whether we uh like it or not.
+Race is going to be an underlying factor in this election, whether we like it or not.

-I think uh Obama is going to have to deal with a certain amount of racial feeling among those voters who aren't pure racists but may feel, as they would put it in polls, uncomfortable.
+I think Obama is going to have to deal with a certain amount of racial feeling among those voters who aren't pure racists but may feel, as they would put it in polls, uncomfortable.

 All right.

-Uh aside from the pure racists, people who are uncomfortable voting for Obama are racist too.
+Aside from the pure racists, people who are uncomfortable voting for Obama are racist too.

-See how this works.
+See how this works?

-Of course we have the pure racists and wink wink.
+Of course we have the pure racists.

-We all know who they are, don't we?
+And wink, wink, we all know who they are, don't we?

 Yeah.

-Redneck Riviera in Florida.
+Georgia, Alabama, Mississippi, Redneck Riviera in Florida.

 Yeah, we know where they live.

-Gun wrecks in the back of pickup, go to church every day.
+Gun racks in the back of the pickup.

 Yeah.